-The PCP has two long-standing working groups; one that meets to consider detailed information in advance of the scrutiny of the precept, and one that meets to review the implementation of the police and crime plan.
-During 2018 the Panel implemented a Proactive Scrutiny task and finish group to drive and deliver the Panel's proactive scrutiny focused upon how the Commissioner was enabling effective and efficient operational policing.
+The PCP has two long-standing working groups; one that meets to consider detailed information in advance of the scrutiny of the precept, and one that meets to review the implementation of the Police and Crime Plan.
+During 2019/20 the Panel's Proactive Scrutiny task and finish group continued its role in supporting the delivery the Panel's proactive scrutiny focused upon how the Commissioner was enabling effective and efficient operational policing.